 Wills Point is a very small city located in the state of Texas.
 With a population of 3,651 people and three constituent neighborhoods, Wills Point is the 446th largest community in Texas.

-Unlike some cities, Wills Point isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wills Point are a mix of both white- and blue-collar jobs.
-Overall, Wills Point is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wills Point who work in sales jobs (18.14%), management occupations (11.04%), and office and administrative support (8.73%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wills Point is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Wills Point is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Wills Point who work in office and administrative support (15.57%), teaching (11.10%), and sales jobs (9.88%).

 Being a small city, Wills Point does not have a public transit system used by locals to get to and from work.

 Wills Point is a very ethnically-diverse city.
 The people who call Wills Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wills Point residents report their race to be White, followed by Black or African-American.
 Wills Point also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.32% of the city’s residents.
-Important ancestries of people in Wills Point include German, English, Scottish, and Italian.
+People of Hispanic or Latino origin account for 13.06% of the city’s residents.
+Important ancestries of people in Wills Point include English, Irish, German, Italian, and European.

 The most common language spoken in Wills Point is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Polish.